fc-anjos/ror-capstone/README.md

-# Stay In Touch - Social media app built with Ruby on Rails
+# Realrth - Articles website built with Ruby on Rails

-> This repo includes code for the social media app Stay In Touch, developed as part of Microverse's Full Stack Development Program.
+> This repo includes code for the articles website Realrth, developed as the capstone project for Ruby on Rails section of Microverse's Full Stack Web-Dev program
 [Design idea](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) by Nelson [Sakwa on Behance](https://www.behance.net/sakwadesignstudio)
 ![index screenshot](docs/screenshot.png)